 Fax: +86 755 8256 0189

 Founded in 1993, Fangda Partners is one of the longest-established law firms under mainland China’s contemporary legal system.
-We now have close to 300 lawyers, including about 55 partners, offering commercial law services in Beijing, Hong Kong, Shanghai, and Shenzhen.
-We are widely regarded as a leading Chinese commercial law firm, ranked Band 1 by Chambers & Partners 2014 for Dispute Resolution and Corporate/M&A, as well as winning the coveted Domestic Law Firm of the Year 2013 from China Law & Practice.
+We now have more than 350 lawyers, including about 62 partners, offering commercial law services in Beijing, Hong Kong, Shanghai, and Shenzhen.
+We are widely regarded as a leading Chinese commercial law firm, ranked Band 1 by Chambers & Partners 2015 for Dispute Resolution and Corporate/M&A, as well as winning the coveted Domestic Law Firm of the Year 2015 from China Law & Practice.

 Lawyers at the firm have been advising foreign investors in China on disputes since the early days, but the international arbitration practice really came to the fore after the opening of the Beijing office in 2004 and the addition of new US-trained practitioners with deeper international experience.
 In 2007, the firm added former CIETAC deputy secretary general Ming KANG.

-The dispute resolution team now consists of about 65 lawyers.
-There are 16 partners in the department–seven in Beijing, two in Hong Kong, six in Shanghai and one in Shenzhen.
+The dispute resolution team now consists of about 96 lawyers.
+There are 18 partners in the department–seven in Beijing, two in Hong Kong, seven in Shanghai and two in Shenzhen.

 Besides handling CIETAC work, we frequently team up with leading foreign firms for ad hoc and institutional arbitrations under the major rules and provide expertise on Chinese law in overseas proceedings.
 We are also one of the few Chinese firms to have independently and successfully represented both Chinese and foreign clients in international arbitrations in Hong Kong and Singapore.